kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 {{< feature-state state="alpha" for_k8s_version="v1.24" >}}

-A node shutdown action may not be detected by kubelet's Node Shutdown Mananger, either because the command does not trigger the inhibitor locks mechanism used by kubelet or because of a user error, i.e., the ShutdownGracePeriod and ShutdownGracePeriodCriticalPods are not configured properly.
+A node shutdown action may not be detected by kubelet's Node Shutdown Manager, either because the command does not trigger the inhibitor locks mechanism used by kubelet or because of a user error, i.e., the ShutdownGracePeriod and ShutdownGracePeriodCriticalPods are not configured properly.
 Please refer to above